Time to go French? Why eating at your desk is bad for you?

 But the importance of breaks at work isn't just down to employee wellbeing.
 Stepping away from your desk can help you to be way more productive over the course of the day.
 That's true for lunch breaks, holidays, and even micro-breaks like you'd use in the Pomodoro technique.

-The impact of not taking a proper break
+The impact of not taking proper breaks from work

-Taking breaks at work is a major wellbeing issue.
+Taking breaks at work is important for your wellbeing.
 Obviously, sitting for hours on end every day isn't good for you.
 But the extent how bad it can be might surprise you.
 You're up to twice as likely to suffer from heart disease, for one.
 It's also been shown to shorten life expectancy.

 To make matters worse, constant sitting also increases your risk of cancer and dementia.
 Not to mention diabetes and musculoskeletal disorders.
 And it's not just physical wellbeing either.
 You're more likely to suffer from mental health disorders like anxiety or depression too.